Confirming Services¶

 a service object, you’ll be provided the list of requirements necessary to complete to ensure

-For this tutorial, we’ll assume all services we create are initially set as Option
+For this tutorial, we’ll assume all services we create are initially set as Option, and then

 inspect the response data from the G Adventures API to ensure our system